ruairica/blog/src/content/blog/csharp-linq-overloads.md

 // 6
 ```

-This is a more consise and efficient way to write:
+This is a more concise and efficient way to write:

 ```csharp
 Enumerable.Range(1, 4).Select(x => (5 - x) * x).Max();